rh072005/appy-christmas/README.md

 The product list is just hard coded into the `getProducts()` method
 If you want something that is DB backed then try the entityframework branch

+The public URL for this API is http://appychristmas.azurewebsites.net/api/products/ with the swagger endpoint available here http://appychristmas.azurewebsites.net/swagger/ui/index.html

 ## The Technologies
 ### Cross Platform
  - Ionic